 “With bot-assisted customer issue resolution, you can save $180,000 based on my before and after example.
 However, adding full service resolution equates to an extra $600,000 in net savings just from leveraging data that your company already has.” – Ryan Bear

 This is just the beginning of what custom bots and external APIs can do to improve your support conversations.
-Be sure to watch the entire on-demand webinar for all the details and benefits.
 If you need more help, you can also access Helpshift Knowledge Base articles on setting up custom bots and configuring external APIs.